 My wife and I aspire to be farmstrong as we devote our free time to these ALS-fighting initiatives:

 - My wife and I are working with I AM ALS, an amazing organization making serious progress on the initiatives we care about most.
-As part of this, I’m developing a survey to collect data on where PALS have lived throughout their lives.
-We want to understand how environmental factors may have played a role in causing this disease.

 - My wife has been tracking NurOwn responders in this blog post.
 You might find other tips in our blog helpful, like our lung health table.